Carre's Grammar School

+In 2024, the school received an "average" Progress 8 score; 67% of pupils achieved English and mathematics GCSEs at grade 5 or above, which was much higher than the national figure.
+The average A-Level grade in 2019 was a B−, the same as the national average; much higher proportions of A-Level leavers stay in education after Sixth Form (69%) and secure degrees than the national average, though the government's progression score for Carre's Sixth Form leavers assesses their rate of progression as "average" relative to pupils' prior attainment.
+An Office for Standards in Education, Children's Services and Skills (Ofsted) inspection in 2023 graded Carre's Grammar School as "good" in every category.

 History

 The first school

 Carre's Grammar School was founded on 1 September 1604 by way of an indenture between Robert Carre (a member of the Carr or Carre family) and several local gentlemen.
 Carre granted 100 acres of agricultural land in Gedney to these men, who held the land in trust as feoffees.
 The lands were estimated to be worth £40 per annum and the indenture stipulated that £20 of this would be paid to the school master, while the remainder would be for the benefit of the town's poor.
 The indenture stated that the school was to provide for "the better education of the Youth and Children born or inhabiting with their parents within New Sleaford, Old Sleaford, Aswarby, and Holdingham ... and in Quarrington, North Rauceby, South Rauceby, Anwick, Kirkby la Thorpe and Evedon."
 It is not known whether there was any other school in the town prior to the foundation of Carre's, although the indenture appointed Anthony Brown, already a schoolmaster, as the master; it thus seems likely that Carre already operated a school and his indenture codified pre-existing arrangements.

 Throughout the 1620s the trustees reported problems receiving rents from the tenants in Gedney.
 Although the school received a bequest from a local gentleman, Robert Cammock, in 1631, which provided an additional income of £4 per annum, no more followed; the English Civil War also disrupted funding: rents were not collected between 1644 and 1646.
 These financial problems were compounded by the nature of the land itself: it was agricultural and not urban, thus it did not increase in value significantly in the 17th century.
 Carre's lagged behind other schools and its buildings fell into disrepair as the fixed endowment failed to keep up with inflation (despite the Gedney lands increasing in value to £180 by the early 19th century).
 In 1783, the foeffees (by then, often called trustees) spent £50 on improvements, but by 1794, the adjacent Carre's Hospital agreed that part of its building be pulled down to make way for a new schoolhouse.
 This did not materialise and pupils were taught in the vestry at St Denys' Church by the early 19th century.
 In 1816, the trustees discontinued the master's salary because there were "no duties to perform" at the school.